Plugins

 Then "B" will not be upgraded.

-also generate an entry in the debian_depends
+depends also generate an entry in the debian_depends section.

 debian_depends

-file contains dependencies that will be added to
+The debian_depends section of the plugin.yml file contains dependencies that will be added to

 the debian control file.
 This means that the debian packages listed here will be installed during